Durham bus station

 All demolition works are now complete, as are all ground investigations, ground water testing, soil testing and gas monitoring.
 The culvert diversion and replacement and utility diversions are also complete and ready for the construction phase to begin.
 The piling of the site will commence in February with the foundations starting shortly after.
 Construction of the new structure should begin in March/April 2022.

 Due to unforeseen circumstances, works on site had to temporarily stop at the end of 2021 and have now restarted.
-The delay in the programme is likely to mean the bus station becoming operational to passengers in Spring 2023, although all re-programming options are being investigated.
+The delay in the programme is likely to mean the bus station becoming operational to passengers in Summer 2023, although all re-programming options are being investigated.
 Any opportunities to bring forward the projected completion date will be considered.

 The main reason for the pause in construction is structural works which were required to the gable end of the Grade 2 Listed Manse, which were identified following the demolition of the bus station.